Small GroupsTemperament

 Group Properties

 See the environment as filled with streams of events directed by someone's consistent efforts.
-Their main reaction is the desire to change something, meet deadlines, outpace competitors, and avoid negative circumstances.
-Operates independently (Te), or engages others in action (Fe).
+Their main reaction is the desire to change something, meet deadlines, outpace competitors, and neutralize negative circumstances.
+Operates independently (P), or engages others in action (E).

 Questions: "What is happening?", "What to do next?" are the questions guiding these people through life.

-Semantics: Actions, Efforts, Accelerations, Schedules, Troubles, Feats, Works, Passions, Directives, Initiatives.
+Semantics: Actions, Efforts, Accelerations, Schedules, Troubles, Feats, Works, Passions, Directives, Initiatives, Achievements, Status, Competition.

-Active organization, composure, and energy.
-Desire to stay informed.
+Active organization, drive, and energy.
 Prefers to solve problems in advance, rather than postponing them.
-Driving.

 Balanced-Stable